A Brief History

 Entering service in December of 1915, she was almost 900 feet long and displacing 53,000 tons, the Britannic was fitted as a hospital ship for wartime service and was carrying 1066 souls on the fateful day.
 Sailing in the Aegean Sea the mighty vessel was on her 6th wartime voyage.
 Shortly after 8 am the giant ship shuddered from a massive explosion, never positively identified, but most likely from a mine or a torpedo.

 Despite upgraded safety features, such as watertight bulkheads raised much higher than Titanic’s and a large part of the hull being doubled, the doomed ship sank in only an hour.
-Usually such quick sinking leads to massive loss of life, but the improvements that did work well concerned the lifeboats, with increased capacity (3600, more than enough!) and improved launching equipment.
+Usually such quick sinking leads to massive loss of life, but the one of improvements that did work well concerned the lifeboats, with increased capacity (3600, more than enough!) and improved launching equipment.
 The lessons learned from the Titanic disaster resulted in the loss of only 30 lives (of 1066 on board).
 For a wartime sinking, that is pretty impressive.